yet-another-average-joe/MarlinOctoHat/README.md

 **The SSD1306 (MKS OLED 1.3" 128x64 Full Graphics Controller) is not enabled for all motherboard, even though the option is available in Configuration.h ("#define MKS_12864OLED_SSD1306") ; enabling support is not difficult, but requires sone basic knowledge about Marlin and microcontrollers !
 The pins files are somewhere under Marlin/src/pins : some "#define..." to add if needed.
 The motherboard schematics and pinouts might be needed ; forums and dicussion groups could be helpfull !**

-First, enble the "MKS OLED 1.3" 128x64 Full Graphics Controller" in Configurattion.h :
+First, enable the "MKS OLED 1.3" 128x64 Full Graphics Controller" in Configurattion.h :

 #define MKS_12864OLED

-If the OLED is not supported, you will get an error similar to :
+If the OLED is not supported, you will get a compile error similar to :

 In file included from Marlin\src\lcd\dogm\marlinui_DOGM.cpp:42:

 Marlin\src\lcd\dogm\marlinui_DOGM.cpp: In static member function 'static void MarlinUI::init_lcd()':

 Marlin\src\lcd\dogm\marlinui_DOGM.h:223:48: error: 'DOGLCD_CS' was not declared in this scope; did you mean 'DOGLCD_SCK'?

 You'll have to add such a block in your pins definition file :